 Insight #5: If you want to provide SSO with federated single sign-on, and you don’t want to build highly available and load-balanced on-prem infrastructure, you can build it on Azure IaaS.
 It is not that hard, and some of our clients do this, not to be tasked with providing load balancers and HA for these services.

 If you are interested in what others are using regarding authentication method, Microsoft has provided metrics based on their usage observation.

 Cloud security strategy Q&A

-Well, now I think you may have a few questions regarding those options mentioned above.
-Let’s play a quick Q&A here, so to explore at least some of them.
+Well, now I think you may have a few questions regarding the options mentioned above.
+Let’s play a quick Q&A here, to explore at least some of them.